 - Metal Coat

 - Sinnoh Stone

-Sun Stone can be used on 2 different Pokemon.
+Sun Stone can be used on two different Pokemon.

 - Gloom + 100 Candy for Bellossom